kiwanami/emacs-deferred/README.markdown

 * This s-exp returns immediately.
  * Asynchronous tasks start subsequently.
-* The macro 'deferred:$' chains deferred objects.
+* The macro `deferred:$` chains deferred objects.
- * The anaphoric variable 'it' holds a deferred object in the previous line.
+ * The anaphoric variable `it` holds a deferred object in the previous line.
 * The next deferred task receives the value that is returned by the previous deferred one.
 * Inputting a wrong value, such as alphabets, this s-exp raises an error.
-The error is caught by the errorback function defined by 'deferred:error'.
+The error is caught by the errorback function defined by `deferred:error`.

 ### Timer ###